zk-community/realworld-cryptography-studygroup/docs/lesson_00-Overview/index.md

-# Welcome to the Real World Cryptography Studygroup

 ![RWC Study Group](/realworld-cryptography-studygroup/assets/images/rwc-cover-trans-v1.png)

-Welcome!
+# Welcome!
 This ZK Study Group will be dedicated to helping others get started on their journey to modern cryptography and zero-knowledge on the blockchain.

 ## Overview
 The primary resource and guide for the first series will be [David Wong’s Real World Cryptography, 2nd edition](https://www.manning.com/books/real-world-cryptography).